uclaacm/Playnet/README.md

 [mergify-status]: https://img.shields.io/endpoint.svg?url=https://gh.mergify.io/badges/UCLA-Creative-Labs/project&style=flat -->

 This project adheres to the Contributor Covenant [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to uclacreatives@gmail.com.
+Please report unacceptable behavior to acm@ucla.edu.

 ## Getting Started